nelsontky/let-it-go/README.md

           </li>
         </ul>
         <li>
           First we submitted appeals to Google to get our database back.
-Subsequently, we tried to rewrite git history by [deleting all sensitive information](https://help.github.com/en/articles/removing-sensitive-data-from-a-repository).
+Subsequently, we tried to rewrite git history by <a href="https://help.github.com/en/articles/removing-sensitive-data-from-a-repository">deleting all sensitive information</a>.
         </li>
         <li>
           The next day, our appeal was still not processed and with us raring and ready to code, we decided to create a new firebase project and restore one of our nifty JSON backups to the new project.